 Medical payments coverage refers to all medical and funeral expenses faced by any non-employee after being injured on the job site or while working.
 The extent of the medical coverage, however, varies depending on the policy limits.

-Though this type of liability insurance seeks to provide the ultimate support for business-related claims, it still has its limitations.
-For different claims, there are other kinds of business liability insurance that can strengthen protection from a business.
+Though this type of liability insurance seeks to provide the ultimate support for business-related claims, it still has limitations.
+For different claims, other kinds of business liability insurance can strengthen protection from a business.